 At King’s Cross/St Pancras underground station follow signs for St Pancras mainline station.
 A single ticket for Leicester will cost you approximately £65 if you travel Off-Peak (not during the rush hour) - at busy times it will cost more than this.
 Trains from St Pancras to Leicester run every 30 minutes and the journey time is approximately one hour and 20 minutes (though some services are faster than this).
 For the latest train timetables and prices check National Rail.

 Try the Transport for London website for details of the service on the Underground.

 On arrival at Leicester station, we suggest taking a taxi for the short journey to the DMU campus.
 This should cost between £5 and £10.

 A pre-arranged taxi from Heathrow Airport to DMU would usually cost around £100.
 If more than one of you are travelling together this might be a good option because you could share the cost.

-Be careful if you decide to use one of the taxis waiting at the airport; they will probably be much more expensive than a taxi that you have booked in advance.
+Please be aware that using a taxi waiting at the airport will probably be far more expensive than a taxi that you have booked in advance.